Ada-Developers-Academy/daily-curriculum/topic_resources/rails/omniauth.md

 In this lesson we will be creating a rails application that uses OmniAuth to authenticate new and returning users using Github.

+### Learning Goals
+- What is a provider?
+- What is the difference between OAuth and OmniAuth?
+- What is an environment variable?
+- What is an ENV file used for?
+- What are the three steps to utilize an ENV file in a Rails app?

 ### OmniAuth

 The `OmniAuth` gem provides pretty much everything you need to use these services, starting with adding a couple routes to your application: